Wayne-Li-6/WebGL-Audio-Visualizer/README.md

 `webgl.js` : Anything related to using WebGL to draw.
 Contains most of the boilerplate code to set up the WebGL context and create, compile, and link the GLSL shaders into a program.
 Also has functions that set up the various vertex and index buffers.
 Creates/draws the shapes required by the mesh to the canvas by passing values to the appropriate shaders.

 ### Change Log
+* April 30, 2018
+    * Restructrued `audio.js` to allow for new audio mode where the user inputs their own audio through their microphone to be visualized
+    * Changed around HTML to allow for two different audio modes (audio file and user-input); can easily switch between modes using radio buttons
 * April 29, 2018
     * Fixed/augmented mesh file parsing to allow for both triangle faces mode and triangle edges mode; user selects rendering mode using a simple radio button
     * Added more complicated icosphere meshes in `assets` folder